How to Use Arc Force in Welding

 Additionally, when dealing with thinner materials, such as sheet metal or thin plates, there is an increased risk of heat distortion or burn-through.
 In such instances, Arc Force can be adjusted to deliver the appropriate current level, thus preventing the electrode from sticking and preserving the arc.
 This adjustment ensures proper fusion, preserving the material's integrity while minimizing heat-related issues.

-7/8, Adjusting Arc Force: Finding The Right Level To Prevent Sticking Electrodes Or Extinguishing Arc
+Adjusting Arc Force: Finding The Right Level

 Similar to Hot Start, the Arc Force feature allows for adjustment to ensure optimal welding conditions.
 The level of Arc Force can be customized based on the specific requirements of the welding task.
 By finding the right balance, welders can prevent electrode sticking or extinguishing of the arc, thereby achieving quality welds.